Private Ballroom, Latin, & Swing Lessons

 While fashion does have a place on the dance floor, there are specific trends to reconsider/avoid while dancing:

-• Long necklaces generally become a nuisance when you dance as you begin to spin, and your necklace flies out in front of you.
+Long necklaces generally become a nuisance when you dance as you begin to spin, and your necklace flies out in front of you.
 By wearing shorter necklaces, your partner will appreciate not being hit in the chest/face as they’re leading you into a turn.

-• Large rings can also become problematic if you’re doing a dance with a lot of changes to the hand hold, such as swing or salsa.
+Large rings can also become problematic if you’re doing a dance with a lot of changes to the hand hold, such as swing or salsa.

-• Tops with drapey and excessive fabric for the sleeves can hinder the arm connection between you and your dance partner.
+Tops with drapey and excessive fabric for the sleeves can hinder the arm connection between you and your dance partner.
 Wear at your own risk!

-• If you want to wear short skirts/dresses while dancing, just make sure to wear shorts underneath.
+If you want to wear short skirts/dresses while dancing, just make sure to wear shorts underneath.

-• Keep in mind you’ll be touching people’s underarms.
+Keep in mind you’ll be touching people’s underarms.
 Sleeveless clothing is not the best idea for social dancing.

-• Save your studded clothing for another going-out occasion.
+Save your studded clothing for another going-out occasion.
 No one likes being poked.

-• If you have long hair, make sure to put it up in a bun, so that when you’re spinning, you don’t whip your dance partner/yourself in the eyes!
+If you have long hair, make sure to put it up in a bun, so that when you’re spinning, you don’t whip your dance partner/yourself in the eyes!

 Yes!
 We have an entire program at BDC dedicated to competitive/show dancing.
 Check it out.

 We have open, BYOB dance parties once every quarter, where we have group classes, performances and other surprises.
 Our parties are open to all Ballroom Dance Chicago students and their friends and family.
 These parties are always tons of fun and are a great excuse to get dressed up and dance.
 They also provide a great opportunity to share your dance learning experience with your friends and family!
-Have a friend who has always wanted to learn to salsa?
-Bring her to the dance party so she can meet us!
+Have a friend who has always wanted to learn to dance?
+Bring them to a dance party so they can meet us!

 We also have group dance sessions available for a more social learning environment.
-We believe that private dance lessons are a better way to gain understanding of partner dancing because you can get personal feedback more often than in a group setting, but we understand that if you want to dance socially, it helps to gain practice by learning in a social environment.
+We believe that private dance lessons are a better way to gain an understanding of partner dancing because you can get personal feedback more often than in a group setting, but we understand that if you want to dance socially, it helps to gain practice by learning in a social environment.

 Find out if group classes are right for you by visiting our Group Dance Lessons page.